azukinagao/poker_ver3/README.md

 - This version is **a prototype for networking and synchronization**
 - Game logic is intentionally simplified
 - The code is intended as a foundation for future development
+- This project was developed with the assistance of generative AI tools.

+## Motivation
+Originally, I had only worked with Python in a procedural style.
+Through my research, I was introduced to object-oriented languages.
+To better understand how classes are used in practice, I created this project using a class-based design in Python.

 ---